-No Chapter Name Subject Area Source Existing Admin Plan Updated Admin Plan Effective Date • Removed language indicating mail-in recertifications are only for certain targeted households.
+No Chapter Name Subject Area Source Existing Admin Plan Updated Admin Plan Effective Dat 31.
+16.5 Notification of and РНА Removed procedural elements which are included in PHA's Removed language indicating mail-in recertifications are only for certain targeted households.
 Removed redundant language about information families are required to report at their regular recertification.
-31. 16.5 Notification of and Participation in Regular Recertification Process РНА Removed procedural elements which are included in PHA's Resource Guide • Removed notification requirements which are procedural in nature and referenced the PHA's adherence to its procedures on Reexamination Compliance procedures 1/20/23 32.
-Household Member Turning 18 between Processing of Recertification & Recertification Effective Date 16.8 PHA Updated language to reflect changes to the regular recertification process • Revised language to reflect that all regular recertifications are completed online or via U.S. mail, and updates the timeframe for which special action is required when a household member turns 18 prior to the effective date of their recertification.
+Removed notification requirements which are procedural in nature and Participation in Regular Recertification Process Resource Guide referenced the PHA's adherence to its procedures on Reexamination Compliance procedures 32.
+Household Member Turning 18 between Processing of Recertification & Recertification Effective Date 16.8 PHA Updated language to reflect changes to the regular recertification process Revised language to reflect that all regular recertifications are completed online or via U.S. mail, and updates the timeframe for which special action is required when a household member turns 18 prior to the effective date of their recertification.
 4/15/21 33.
-Effective dates of Rent Changes 16.9 РНА Updated language to reflect changes to the regular recertification process • Revised language on a household's failure to complete a regular recertification to reflect that all regular recertifications are completed online or via U.S. mail.
-4/15/21 34.
-Interim Recertification 16.13 РНА Updated requirements concerning interim recertifications • Revised language to indicate that all interim recertifications must now be completed online or via U.S. mail (unless other arrangements are needed for reasonable accommodation purposes), instead of in person.
+Effective dates of Rent Changes 16.9 РНА Updated language to reflect changes to the regular recertification process Revised language on a household's failure to complete a regular recertification to reflect that all regular recertifications are completed online or via U.S. mail.
+34. Interim Recertification 16.13 РНА Updated requirements concerning interim recertifications Revised language to indicate that all interim recertifications must now be completed online or via U.S. mail (unless other arrangements are needed for reasonable accommodation purposes), instead of in person.
 4/15/21

 No Chapter Name Subject Area Source Existing Admin Plan Updated Admin Plan Effective Date 35.
-16.13 Interim Recertification PHA Removed requirement to complete ACO in order to request interim recertification • Removed reference to completion of an Application for Continued Occupancy (ACO) during an interim recertification.
+16.13 Interim Recertification РНА Removed requirement to complete ACO in order to request interim recertification Removed reference to completion of an Application for Continued Occupancy (ACO) during an interim recertification.
 1/20/23 36.
-Limits on Interim Recertification 16.13.1 PHA Updated to currently policy to reflect removal of limit on voluntary interim recertifications during declared emergencies • During times of economic/health emergencies declared by the mayor or his/her designee, PHA may temporarily lift the limit on voluntary interim rent reductions for nonexempt families.
+Limits on Interim Recertification 16.13.1 PHA Updated to currently policy to reflect removal of limit on voluntary interim recertifications during declared emergencies During times of economic/health emergencies declared by the mayor or his/her designee, PHA may temporarily lift the limit on voluntary interim rent reductions for nonexempt families.
 PHA will make determinations as to when to re-impose the limit once the emergency has been resolved.
 4/15/21 37.
-Interim Recertification 16.16 PHA Revised policy to reflect verification of only the income/deduction information which has changed.
-When a family reports applicable changes in wages/benefits and/or applicable increases in permissible deductions, PHA will verify all income and expense information for the family member for whom the change is reported. • When a family reports applicable changes in wages/benefits and/or applicable increases in permissible deductions, PHA will verify only the income/deduction information which has changed for the family member for whom the change is reported.
+Interim Recertification 16.16 РНА Revised policy to reflect verification of only the income/deduction information which has changed.
+When a family reports applicable changes in wages/benefits and/or applicable increases in permissible deductions, PHA will verify all income and expense information for the family member for whom the change is reported.
+When a family reports applicable changes in wages/benefits and/or applicable increases in permissible deductions, PHA will verify only the income/deduction information which has changed for the family member for whom the change is reported.
 4/1/19 38.
-16.20 Remaining Members of the Tenant Family HUD VASH Implementation Guidance (FR- 6243) Added language to discuss VASH family break-ups • Updated the following language to discuss the break-up of VASH families when the remaining members are protected under VAWA: If the family break-up results from an occurrence of domestic violence, dating violence, sexual assault, or stalking, PHA will ensure that the victim remains on the program.
+16.20 Remaining Members of the Tenant Family HUD VASH Implementation Guidance (FR- 6243) Added language to discuss VASH family break-ups Updated the following language to discuss the break-up of VASH families when the remaining members are protected under VAWA: If the family break-up results from an occurrence of domestic violence, dating violence, sexual assault, or stalking, PHA will ensure that the victim remains on the program.
 If the family is participating in the VASH program, PHA will continue to assist the victim and other remaining family members if the 01/01/22